-- resource efficiency: Council is committed to reduce resource consumption and minimise use of products from unsustainable sources; - products from renewable sources and Recycled content such as products made from recycled/part-recycled products to optimise consumption and stimulate demand for recycled products, promoting the collection and reprocessing of waste and working towards zero discharge to landfill; - products which are more energy, fuel and water efficient; - sustainable supply chain that adopt environmentally conscious practices; - innovative products and services that promote best value outcomes; - sustainable supply chain that reuse or recycle material for the manufacture of products locally/in Australia; - plan and design projects which are fit for purpose and minimise environmental impact; and - lower climate change impact.
+- resource efficiency: Council is committed to reduce resource consumption and minimise use of products from unsustainable sources; - products from renewable sources and recycled content such as products made from recycled/part-recycled products to optimise consumption and stimulate demand for recycled products, promoting the collection and reprocessing of waste and working towards zero discharge to landfill; - products which are more energy, fuel and water efficient; - sustainable supply chain that adopts environmentally conscious practices; - innovative products and services that promote best value outcomes; - sustainable supply chain that reuse or recycle material for the manufacture of products locally/in Australia; - plan and design projects which are fit for purpose and minimise environmental impact; and - activities that improve energy efficiency, GHG emission reduction and reduce or address climate change impact.

-Council will also ensure that material standards used in specifications are updated to reflect innovation and increased use of imbedded recycled content, reduced carbon footprint and/or reduced environmental impact from disposal.
+Council will also ensure that material standards used in specifications are updated to reflect innovation and increased use of imbedded recycled content, reduced carbon footprint and/or reduced environmental impact from disposal by avoiding the purchase of goods that go to landfill at end of life.

-3.5 Diversity and Gender Equality
+3.5 Diversity